Stem0794/gmail-mardown/README.md

 - Right-click inside the message body and choose **Convert Markdown to Rich Text**, or press `Ctrl+Shift+M`.
 - Use **Convert HTML to Markdown** from the context menu (or `Ctrl+Shift+H`) to reverse the conversion.
 - The extension will convert the Markdown to HTML within the compose area or convert existing HTML back to Markdown when requested.
+- Emoji shortcodes like `:smile:` are automatically converted to their corresponding characters.

 ## Development
 The conversion is performed using the [Marked](https://github.com/markedjs/marked) library which is bundled inside `injector.js`.